SynapseWeb/PyReconstruct/manual/readme.md

 # General Concepts

-## File Structure

-Data for each series are stored in a single series file (.jser).

-Images are **not** stored in the .jser file.

-## JSON vs. XML Files

-JSON and XML are ways in which the section/series data are encoded into their files.

-PyReconstruct will store data as JSON files by default.

-Legacy Reconstruct stores data in XML files.
-These files can be opened and edited in PyReconstruct, but we strongly recommend to export these to JSON files, as save data will be lost when saving XML files.

-## Transforms

-A transform is a set of six numbers (a, b, c, d, e, f) that denotes an affine transformation.

-The numbers a, b, d, and e describe the stretch/shear/rotation component of the transformation, while c and f describe the horizontal and vertical translation components of the transformation, respectively.

-Each section has one transformation that is applied to the image and every trace.
-This means that the traces are **fixed** to the image.
-If the transformation for the section is changed, the traces and the image will move together.

-## Alignments

-Each series begins with the "default" alignment.
-An alignment is a single set of image transforms for each section.
-Through the alignments dialog (accessed through Series>Change Alignment or Ctrl+Shift+A), you can create new alignments and switch between them.

-For example, if your default alignment works well for object 1 but not for object 2, you can create a new alignment for object 2 and import transforms or manually align it.

-## History

-Every trace has a history – an set of logs related to the creation and modification of the trace.
-Each log contains a date, time, username, and description.
-By default, the username is found through the operating system, but it can also be changed manually (File>Change username).

 ## Trace vs. Contour vs. Object

 A **trace** is a single connected shape or curve on a